 - Good Ingredients.
 Make sure there are natural meats, organic vegetables and fruits, and bones included in the ingredients.

 - Be aware of any listing of the word “meal” after an ingredient.
-This is a common factor in many commercial dog foods which have rendered fats and refined meats that no longer possess the necessary nutrients.
+This is a common factor in many commercial dog foods that have rendered fats and refined meats that no longer possess the necessary nutrients.

 How Much to Feed a Dog Raw Food